cheng-01037/cheng-01037.github.io/_pages/about.md

 - Domain generalization and uncertainty modeling for trustworthy machine learning for medical image computing
 - Few-/zero-shot learning for data-efficient machine learning in medical image computing
 - Machine learning for medical scientific discoveries (e.g., cardiovascular sciences)
+- Applications of the above learning approaches in addressing clinical and medical research challenges.

 We are also part of the [Oxford Biomedical Image Analysis Cluster (BioMedIA)](https://eng.ox.ac.uk/biomedical-image-analysis/).